thirulak/Sqlite_for_android/README.md

  **Use of Content provider** :
 - [x] Inorder to eliminate the direct interaction of the UI with DB , we use content provider .
 - [x] Doesnot allow the invalid data to enter the database .
+- [x] Good abstraction layer between the data source & the UI code

 * https://developer.android.com/guide/topics/providers/content-provider-basics

+**Use of Cursor loader** :
+- The cursor loader will check when any new data is added or removed in the list to keep the list updated
+- It also checks the data and updates it
+- So the cursor loader works in conjuction with the listView & the cursor adapter
+- _Inorder to implement the Cursor loader we requires Content provider_